Chris Obekpa: College career

 Colleges that expressed interest in him were UCLA, Connecticut, DePaul, Cincinnati, Oregon, and St. John's, among others.
 Obekpa ultimately chose St. John's because it was in his adopted home city and he did not want to have to re-adjust to another city's culture so quickly; he felt comfortable in New York.

 Obekpa quickly established himself as a premier shot blocker during his freshman campaign in 2012–13.
 In his first collegiate game, he set a St. John's record with eight blocks.
 Less than one month later, on 8 December 2012, he recorded a new school record 11 blocks in a game against Fordham; this total was one shy of the Big East Conference record.
 Obekpa finished his first year as the top shot blocker in the nation with a 4.03 per game average after recording 133 blocks in 33 games.
 St. John's earned a berth into the 2013 National Invitation Tournament where they lost to Virginia in the second round.

 On 4 August 2015, Obekpa announced he was transferring to UNLV.
 After sitting out the 2015–16 season due to NCAA transfer rules, Obekpa declared for the NBA draft.

-On 23 April 2016, he hired sports agent Aaron Turner, which officially ended his collegiate eligibility.
+On 23 April 2016, Obekpa hired an agent, which officially prohibited him from finishing his college career.

 Professional career

 After going undrafted in the 2016 NBA draft, Obekpa joined the Miami Heat for the 2016 NBA Summer League.
 On 21 October, he signed with the Golden State Warriors, but was waived the next day.
 On 31 October 2016, he was acquired by the Santa Cruz Warriors of the NBA Development League as an affiliate player of Golden State.
 In July 2017, Obekpa played for the Phoenix Suns during the 2017 NBA Summer League.

 For the 2017–18 season, he played in Turkey with Trabzonspor.
 For the 2018–19 season, Obekpa played in Lebanon for Al Riyadi.

 On 7 June 2019, Obekpa signed with Italian team Sidigas Avellino.
 He never made it to Italy however, instead signing with the New Zealand Breakers for the 2019–20 NBL season on 6 August 2019.
-He was released by the Breakers a week before the start of the season due to a knee injury.
+He was released by the Breakers a week before the start of the season due to a knee injury, was replaced by Brandon Ashley.

 On 28 February 2022, Obekpa joined Guinean club SLAC of the Basketball Africa League (BAL) In five games in the Sahara Conference, he led the league with 4.6 blocks per game.

-On 14 April 2022, Obekpa signed with the Newfoundland Growlers of the CEBL.

 On 25 September 2022, he joined Al-Ahli Benghazi for the Arab Club Basketball Championship.
 In November 2022, Obekpa signed a short-term contract with Nigerian club Rivers Hoopers in the 2022 NBBF Premier League Final 8.

-In February 2023, he signed with the ABC Fighters for Season 3 of the BAL.